bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - Backslashes (\\) are used for escaping characters that could cause problems in strings.
 - Strings are immutable.

-Single quotes are often used to define a String in JavaScript, but if a person’s name has an apostrophe (and the developer does not know the difference between an apostrophe and single quote) it is useful to “escape” the apostrophe character:
+Single quotes are often used to define a String in JavaScript, but if a person’s name has an apostrophe (and the developer does not know the difference between an apostrophe and single quote) it is useful to “escape " the apostrophe character:

 var name = 'Patrick O\\'Brian'; // using a backslash in front of the apostrophe
 console.log('name:', name); // name: Patrick O'Brian